satori-com/satori-rtm-sdk-python/cli/README.md

 1. Install the package as root.
-The upside is that `sudo pip install` usually installs scripts in a location that's already on PATH, meaning `satori_rtm_cli.py` will become available in your shell.
+The upside is that `sudo pip install` usually installs scripts in a location that's already on PATH, meaning `satori-rtm-cli` will become available in your shell.
 A notable exception is pip from MacPorts, it installs scripts deeply into its internal directory so you can't run them immediately after installation.